railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 ----------------------------

 Some contracts aren't invoiced from a price fixed on the order but from the cost of the services carried out.
-That's usually what happens in the building sector or in large projects.
+That is usually what happens in the building sector or in large projects.

 .. index::
    single: module; hr_timesheet_invoice